Guidelines for Project Applications

 - Projects with very direct commercial benefit are not likely to get funded.

-- The Trust prefers that all projects are initiated by a New Zealand based applicant.
+- The Trust prefers that all projects are initiated and invoiced by a New Zealand based applicant.

 Guidelines for Funded Projects